-Today i’m going to share with you how to sew the curved patch pocket on the Briar.
+Today I’m going to share with you how to sew the curved patch pocket on the Briar.
 I really love this little pocket.
-It’s delicate enough not to take too much attention from the other details of top – but also adds some needed visual interest when using a plain knit with no texture or print.
-I know it can seem a little daunting to sew a pocket on a stretch fabric – but i promise you can do it!
+It’s delicate enough not to take too much attention from the other details of the top – but also adds some needed visual interest when using a plain knit with no texture or print.
+I know it can seem a little daunting to sew a pocket on stretch fabric – but I promise you can do it!
 If you need a little refresher on how to sew with stretchy fabrics, see here.

 Ready to read on?

-Before we start i just have to say: wow my ironing board cover is looking pretty manky right now!!
-Please ignore all the icky scorch marks etc – this baby gets used pretty intensively hehehe.
+Before we start I just have to say: wow my ironing board cover is looking pretty manky right now!!
+Please ignore all the icky scorch marks etc – this baby gets used pretty intensively hehe.

 This is the next most important part.
 Press the seam allowance around the curve inwards towards the inside of the pocket/wrong side of the fabric.
 Use your staystitching lines as a guide.

 The easiest way to add a pocket (to pretty much anything) is first before you do any construction.
 Since the fabric is laying flat at this point and is untouched, it’s easiest to match it up with any markings on the pattern and also ensure everything is straight and in line.
 In this example, I’ve already sewn the shoulder seams and the neck binding, which is also fine as the front is still laying very flat and open – but if you’re at all nervous/worried, add the pocket first thing as stated in the instruction booklet.